ABOUT CBD (CANNABIDIOL)

 The most common naturally-occurring forms of CBD and THC are their acid forms: CBDa and THCa.
 Raw THCa is not psychoactive.
 It must be heated to form THC in order to become psychoactive.

-Here at Endoca, we believe that oils containing CBDa are more effective than those that contain CBD alone.
+Here at Lifedrops, we believe that oils containing CBDa are more effective than those that contain CBD alone.

 BACK TO CBD BASICS